-Studies in art and art history offer windows of understanding to other cultures, both past and present.
+Studies in art, art history and design offer windows of understanding to other cultures, both past and present.
 This is one of our primary concerns in preparing citizens for productive relations in an increasingly multicultural society.

-Seventy-eight different courses are offered by the Department of Visual Arts.
-These span traditional areas such as art history, art education, ceramics, drawing, small metals/jewelry, painting, photography, printmaking, sculpture, and visual communication.
+Seventy-eight different courses are offered by the Department of Visual Arts and Design.
+These span traditional areas such as art history, art education, ceramics, drawing, small metals/jewelry, painting, photography, printmaking, sculpture, and graphic design.
 The department is continually expanding into emerging modes of expression involving digital video, digital photography, animation, interactive design, and sound.
-Classes are enhanced by public lectures, seminars, workshops and special sessions by critics, historians, and visiting artists.
+Classes are enhanced by public lectures, seminars, workshops and special sessions by critics, historians, and visiting artists

 2001 University Circle